 Casey Weston – Young Heart

 I discovered Casey Weston through ReverbNation back in 2013.
 She was one of the website’s featured artists.
-Her entire 2013 release, Find the Moon (on CDBaby, where you can purchase a download or physical CD; also on bandcamp, where you can listen to full songs) was available to listen to on her ReverbNation site.
+Her entire 2013 release, Find the Moon (on bandcamp, where you can listen to full songs and purchase a download) was available to listen to on her ReverbNation site.
 I downloaded the songs that were available as free downloads and added them to my listen-while-I-work playlist.
 They soon rose to the top of my list.
 I was amazed by Casey’s vocals, her lyrics, the ease with which her songs were listenable and memorable.
 Indeed, while the full 13 songs on Find the Moon are outstanding, ranging from “Crazy Fools” and “The Good Times” to “Back to the Start” and “Ain’t Life Beautiful That Way,” it’s one song, “Happy,” that became a must-listen for me for several months.
 Catchy, country, sarcastic and independent, it’s a song that appeals to country fans, pop fans, and anyone who likes clever lyrics.
 As I like to say (and have tweeted), with apologies to Pharrell Williams, Pharrell’s “Happy” is only the second-best song of that title released in 2013, behind Casey Weston’s.
 Surprisingly, after discovering Casey’s music, I later discovered she had been a final-eight contestant (as part of Adam Levine’s team) on Season One of The Voice.
 I watched that season of The Voice but didn’t remember Casey; I guarantee if she had been singing her own songs, though, I couldn’t have missed her.

 So it was after more than a year of continued appreciation for Casey’s Find the Moon album that I decided to pre-order her Young Heart CD in early 2015.
 (In CD format so I could more easily play it in my car.)
 In fact, Casey Weston’s Young Heart is the second of only three CDs I have ever pre-ordered (and I blogged about my first pre-order, blues singer Danielle Miraglia’s Glory Junkies, in my “Road Back” series).
 I was confident I wouldn’t be disappointed by Casey’s CD, and (spoiler alert!)
 I wasn’t.